beacourage/CV/README.md

 - Volunteered weekly in the in-patient unit and the day centre

-# Personal interest and awards
+# Personal interests and awards
 - Higher Education Achievement Award (HEAR) for most improved student.
 - Member of Royal Society of Chemistry’s outreach initiative: Spectroscopy in a Suitcase, SIAS.
 - Good public speaker – Delivered presentations at UCL to students on ‘Single molecule magnets’ and ‘Binding affinities of drug-protein complexes.’